BuiXuanManh/www/README.md

 # www
-the first application jakartaEE CRUD maria and inject basic servlet
+week1: the first application jakartaEE CRUD maria and inject basic servlet
+week2: use persistence and CRUD